sajjadGG/book-python/advanced/concurrency/asyncio-eventloop.rst

 * Reactors
 * Proactors

-For example, Django uses the main thread to wait for incoming requests, so we can't run an asyncio event loop there, but we can start a separate worker thread for our event loop.
+For example, Django uses the main thread to wait for incoming requests, so we can't run an asyncio event loop there, but we can start a separate worker thread for our event loop [#Poirier2021]_.
-[#cheat]_

 An event loop runs in a thread (typically the main thread) and executes all callbacks and Tasks in its thread.
 While a Task is running in the event loop, no other Tasks can run in the same thread.
-When a Task executes an await expression, the running Task gets suspended, and the event loop executes the next Task. [#pydocmultithreading]_
+When a Task executes an await expression, the running Task gets suspended, and the event loop executes the next Task. [#pydocMultithreading]_

 .. figure:: img/asyncio-eventloop-sync.png